sigma/erbot/README.txt

 also the versions known to work with erbot, but you might want to fetch their latest versions from their respective authors' websites.

+The file `examples/dotemacs-mybot' is meant to be the bot's .emacs file.
+Copy it to .emacs in your bot's home directory, and then make any changes you like.

 NOTE: A data file for contrib/units.el may be obtained in Debian by performing "apt-get install units", and adding
   (setq units-dat-file "/usr/share/misc/units.dat")